 Funded by SSRHC, NSERC, PICS and GRAND NCE

-Youtopia is a hybrid tangible and multi-touch land use planning activity for elementary school aged children implemented on a Pixelsense Surface tabletop.
+Youtopia is a hybrid tangible and multi-touch land use planning activity for elementary school aged children.
 Youtopia was developed to investigate issues surrounding how to design and evaluate children’s collaborative learning applications using digital tabletops.
 In particular we are looking at how the interface design supports in depth discussion and negotiation between pairs of children around issues in sustainable development.
 Youtopia was also developed around a model of behavior change called “Emergent Dialogue" that may enable children to discuss how they own values, attitudes and behaviors impact sustainable living.

 Funded by SSHRC Int.
 Opp.
 Fund and GRAND NCE.
 Winner of the DEVICE (Design for Vulnerable Generations) Best Practice Award

 There is a wealth of theoretical knowledge about the developmental abilities and skills of children.
 However, this knowledge is not readily accessible to designers of interactive products.
 In this project, we are developing and evaluating developmentally situated design (DSD) cards.
 DSD cards are a design tool that makes age specific information about children’s developing cognitive, physical, social, and emotional abilities readily accessible for designers.